Sunday, June 30, 2024

 Bluebird

 The male bluebird has made another appearance.
 I wonder if he will bring his brood when they fledge.
-The first full year we were here, I thought the bluebirds were nesting in the box and one day was happy to see three little grayish-blue bluebirds hopping around.
+The first full year we were here, I thought the bluebirds were nesting in the box because they were always around, and one day was happy to see three little grayish-blue bluebirds hopping around.
 That was July 18, 2021.
 I read somewhere that cleaning the box might encourage them to breed again the same year, but when I opened the box I found nothing.
 No nest.
 Bluebirds did nest there in 2022.
 Last year they were chased away by the swallows, but made a few visits after the swallows fledged.
 The same thing might be happening this year.

 The swallows are still around, but are not as territorial as they were in May when they were trying to drive everything away, not just the nesting competitor bluebirds but also the big magpies and crows.
 I don't remember seeing little fledglings last year.
 Once they leave the nest, I think they are gone from the area.